i3t-tool/i3t/Source/DIWNE/Docs/docs.md

 # DIWNE - Dear Imgui Wrapper Node Editor

+# THESE DOCS ARE OUTDATED, SURPASSED BY NEW DIWNE (VERSION 2 if you will)
+## Parts of these docs are relevant but some parts are not anymore

 ## Reasons, Background and Story

 DIWNE was written as one part of the I3T user interface.
 On the other hand, DIWNE was intended as an independent general-purpose tool/library that is (only) used in I3T.
 The graphical part of I3T is based on the DearImgui library, so DIWNE is also based on DearImgui.